 The main difference between the stadium and Kensington project, according to Walters, is the stadium isn't being built adjacent to dense urban neighborhoods.

 2 On Your Side reached out to the NYSDOT for comment on this story.
-A spokesperson asked WGRZ for the questions they want answered and WGRZ replied with eight specific questions, which is normally not something WGRZ will do ahead of time.
+A spokesperson asked WGRZ for the questions they want answered and WGRZ replied with specific questions, which is normally not standard operating procedure ahead of an interview.

 Attorney's for residents and community groups, along with the NYSDOT, will appear in court to begin arguments on Oct.
 25.